greylabel/mac-dev-playbook/docs/mac-setup.md

 ### Manually installed apps

-Install applications that cannot be installed by Homebrew, through the App Store, or via another easy and Ansible-friendly scriptable process.
+Install any applications that cannot be installed by Homebrew, through the App Store, or via an Ansible scriptable process.
 This is done before the main playbook is run to ensure apps are in place for tasks that depend on their presence, like configuring the Dock.

 ## Python and Ansible